 - “The cells within my body are doing what they were designed to do, detect and destroy cancer cells.”

 On a side note, Louise Hay is a cancer survivor too.
 She was diagnosed with vaginal cancer while practicing as a metaphysical healer, and she realized that she needed to be doing the mental work on herself instead of her clients.
 This involved recognizing and forgiving the sexual abuse that she had endured as a child.
 She also states that she changed her diet to “only eating things that are living”.
 She did not have standard treatments and was able to heal herself by making these changes to her mental and physical body.
 This is an example of how exploring psychological issues and committing to major changes in the diet and lifestyle can have an effect on the physical body, even healing it.

-Remember that thoughts are a form of energy, words carry even more power, and actions above all else tells the statement of where your life will be going.
-Make your thoughts positive images, make your words positive affirmations, and make your actions tell the story of a person who plans on living a long life.
+Remember that thoughts are a form of energy, words carry even more power, and actions above all else tells the statement of where your life is going.
+Visualize positive imagery, make your words positive affirmations, and make your actions tell the story of a person who plans on living a long life.

 - Cellular toxicity is the cause of cancer